Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Guidelines

-Reporting of the information described above is a prerequisite for the verification, reproduction, and replication of LLM-based studies under the same or similar conditions.
-As mentioned before, LLMs are inherently non-deterministic.
-However, this cannot be an excuse to dismiss the verifiability and reproducibility of empirical studies involving LLMs.
-Although exact reproducibility is hard to achieve, researchers can do their best to come as close as possible to that gold standard.
-Part of that effort is reporting the information outlined in this guideline.
+Reporting the model version, configuration, and date of study execution is a prerequisite for the verification and replication of LLM-based studies.
+While LLMs are inherently non-deterministic, this cannot excuse dismissing reproducibility.
+Although exact reproducibility is hard to achieve, the recommendations above help researchers come as close as possible to that standard.

 \guidelinesubsubsection{Challenges}